aljawaid/AutomaticActionUX/README.md

 Automatic Action Plugin for Kanboard
 ==========================

 This plugin changes the Automatic Action interface to make it more user friendly when viewing.
+This is particularly useful for visual learners and non-English speaking users.

 Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban project management software")